BY CHANCE DORLAND

 While responses showed an overwhelming presence of censorship on LGBTQ and women’s issues, the press freedom of each media worker varied greatly.
 Yet, censorship due to the dominance of male decision makers, ongoing norms of the media industry and an interest in reporting news that makes money, were most often cited.
 Using “gatekeeper theory,” such responses seem to point to a prevalence of influence stemming from both “routines or practices of work” and the “organizational level” present in South Korean media companies rather than “individual workers” or direct pressure from laws or government officials.
 However, further research is needed to justify such conclusions.

 As South Korea continues to expand its power in the world community, it is important to maintain high standards and allow media workers the press freedom that is required to properly do their jobs.
 Self-censorship is a real factor to be considered, especially concerning social areas where the ROK lags behind many of its democratic peers.
-But it’s also unlikely the issues described in this article are unique to South Korea and may be suitable for broader discussions of press freedom, and how to increase it, in other Asian countries and nations around the world.
+But it’s also unlikely the issues described in this article are unique to South Korea and may be suitable for broader discussions of press freedom and how to increase this freedom in other Asian countries and nations around the world.

 Asan Institute.
 “Over the Rainbow: Public Attitude Toward LGBT in South Korea.”
 En.AsanInst.org.
 Accessed December 1, 2015. http://en.asaninst.org/contents/over-the-rainbow-public-attitude-toward-lgbt-in-south-korea/.